-'Realization Of An Impossible Dream:' MLB And Cuba Make Historic Deal
+'Realization Of An Impossible Dream': MLB And Cuba Make Historic Deal

 Emily Mendrala, executive director of the Center for Democracy in the Americas, called it "great news for Cuba, for the U.S., for the safety of Cuban baseball players and their families, and for baseball fans everywhere."

-In a statement, she described the long, shared history of baseball between the U.S. and Cuba, from Jackie Robinson training in 1940s Havana to a 2016 game between Cuba's national team and Florida's Tampa Bay Rays, with then-Presidents Barack Obama and Raul Castro in attendance.
+In a statement, she described the long, shared history of baseball between the U.S. and Cuba, from Jackie Robinson training in 1940s Havana to a 2016 game between Cuba's national team and Florida's Tampa Bay Rays, with then-Presidents Barack Obama and Raúl Castro in attendance.

 Sports